murshid93/SSRS-Sub/README.md

-file_name	No	        Desired name for the output file (FileShare only). subject	No	Email subject line. comment	No	Body text for Email delivery.
-(Any additional query parameters, like &Chain=GNG&Branch=GAAL, will be passed directly to the SSRS report).
+file_name	No	        Desired name for the output file (FileShare only). subject	No	Email subject line. comment	No	Body text for Email delivery. schedule_minutes  No  The Queue minutes before the subscription is generated the report (Any additional query parameters, like &Chain=GNG&Branch=GAAL, will be passed directly to the SSRS report).

 Example Payloads